MR-1124/SConnect-Social-Platform-using-PHP-Bootstrap/README.md

-# SConnect - Social Platform using PHP, Bootstrap
+# Social Platform using PHP, Bootstrap

 A modern social networking platform built using **PHP**, **MySQL**, **Bootstrap 5.3**, **jQuery**, **Font Awesome**, and custom CSS.
 This responsive web app allows users to register, log in, manage their profiles, connect with friends, chat one-on-one or in groups, share public posts, and receive notifications—all with a sleek UI featuring smooth animations, gradient backgrounds, and bold typography.